opensecurities-ose/ose-core/docs/trade.md

 * The order’s price matches (buy price>=sell price, then matching is successful);
 * The trade amount submitted by the exchange relayer off-chain is less than the smaller of the unfilled orders;

->After the above verifications, the order trade price and the trade quantity are calculated.
+!>After the above verifications, the order trade price and the trade quantity are calculated.
 Finally, the settlement is made to update the balance between the buyer and the seller.

 ### Withdraw